 MV: I came back and the Arctic had just grabbed my soul.
 There’s just something magical… I have never met anybody who’s been up north and has not been changed in some way.
 I really had no idea about the landscape and the wildlife that are up there.
 I felt embarrassed in a sense, as a Canadian.
 That we weren’t taught about life above the Arctic or the indigenous peoples lives there, I just didn’t know anything about it.

 When I returned home, I decided I need to bring the north to the south.
 And so my whole focus became the Arctic.
-I kind of grabbed on to the place, and worked for a number of different companies like Nunavut tourism, and Above & Beyond magazine and they loved my work so it kind of led into the next job, the next opportunity.
+I kind of grabbed on to the place and worked for a number of different companies like Nunavut tourism, and Above & Beyond magazine and they loved my work so it kind of led into the next job, the next opportunity.
 The more I went back, the more opportunity I had.
 So it just it kind of took over my world.

 MJ: That’s amazing, and I can certainly understand after having lived in the Yukon before too.
 I was reading that you’ve developed something called Project North.
 Would you take a moment to talk about the importance of giving back through your photography?

 MV: My entire career has had parallel paths between my charitable work and my business.
 I volunteer my time to to charities because you know, we have a great gift as photographers and I want to be involved in my community.
 When I went up to the Arctic, and I saw the great love of hockey that the kids up there have.
-So before I came back up again, I spoke with Adventure Canada who were coming up with me and said, “Can we bring up hockey equipment?”
+So before I came back up again, I spoke with Adventure Canada who was coming up with me and said, “Can we bring up hockey equipment?”
 And they said yes.

 And then I told everyone what I was doing, and we had an equipment drive that was so successful.
-And then an executive from Scotiabank came in to my studio for a headshot.
+And then an executive from Scotiabank came into my studio for a headshot.
 The regional manager had told him what I was doing and the next thing you knew I was doing the launch and I was getting $4,000 from Scotiabank to buy more hockey sticks.
 And now t’s 11 years later and we’ve delivered over a million dollars in sporting equipment to 30 new communities across Canada’s north.
-It’s amazing what you can do with with a small idea.
+It’s amazing what you can do with a small idea.

 MJ: That’s really amazing.
 What advice would you have for a photographer that maybe wants to do something similar or find a way to insert more ‘purpose’ into their photography?